gnu-octave/bootstrap/README.md

 ### Quick start

-Below are some links to some demonstrations on how to perform some commonly used statistical tests using the bootstrap or randomization functions from this package:
+Below are some links to some demonstrations on how to perform the equivalent of commonly used statistical tests using the bootstrap or randomization functions from this package:

  * [t-test to compare two independent samples (assuming equal variances)](https://gnu-octave.github.io/statistics-resampling/function/boot1way.html#1)